-We have reviewed the "from scratch" method of creating a schema and then loading it.
+The "from scratch" method of creating a schema and then loading it has been reviewed.
 This next section reviews how to create feature classes from existing data.
 This method is simpler since the creation and load process is completed at once.